-Fortunately, there is no way for an unwelcome guest to delete this information so once they’ve logged in, you’ll see it here.
+Fortunately, there is no way for an unwelcome guest to delete this information, so once they’ve logged in, you’ll see it here.

 Securing Your Netflix Account

 While this is the most thorough way to ensure Netflix security, doing things this way prevents someone who is using your account at the time from logging back in before your password change finishes saving.
-It’s a small thing but can make a big difference.
+It’s a small thing but it can make a big difference.
 Netflix warns that it can take up to eight hours to kick all devices off your account, but generally, it works much faster.